-The Associate Dean of the Faculty (diversity and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs), conferring with the Faculty Development Committee on sabbatical leaves, and making recommendations to the Dean of the Faculty/Vice President for Academic Affairs where appropriate, faculty and curriculum development, and the administration of all interdisciplinary programs.
-The Associate Dean of the Faculty (diversity and faculty affairs) also works with ATC and PC in its deliberations of promotion and tenure cases and consults with ATC and PC on other personnel matters as needed.
+The Associate Dean of the Faculty (faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs), conferring with the Faculty Development Committee on sabbatical leaves, and making recommendations to the Dean of the Faculty/Vice President for Academic Affairs where appropriate, faculty and curriculum development, and the administration of all interdisciplinary programs.
+The Associate Dean of the Faculty (faculty affairs) also works with CAPTATC and PC in its deliberations of promotion and tenure cases and consults with CAPTATC and PC on other personnel matters as needed.

-The Director of the Center for Leadership, Teaching, and Learning and the Director of Civic Engagement report to the Associate Dean of the Faculty (diversity and faculty affairs).
+The Director of the Center for Leadership, Teaching, and Learning, the Director of the Higher Education Opportunity Program, the Sponsored Research Officer, the Environmental Health and Safety Coordinator, and the Director of Civic Engagement report to the Associate Dean of the Faculty (diversity and faculty affairs).